kailando/pong/README.md

 # pong

 ## Summary
 A python version of Pong.
-Comes in two modes.
+Comes in three modes.

 ## Modes
 ### I